 What is OpenStack?

 OpenStack is an open-source cloud-computing software platform.
 It is primarily deployed as infrastructure-as-a-service and can be likened to a version of Amazon Web Services that can be hosted anywhere.
-Originally developed as a joint project between Rackspace and NASA, OpenStack is about five years old and has a large number of high-profile corporate supporters, including Google, Hewlett-Packard, Comcast, IBM, and Intel.
+Originally developed as a joint project between Rackspace and NASA, OpenStack has a large number of high-profile corporate supporters, including Google, Hewlett-Packard, Comcast, IBM, and Intel.

-The core of the OpenStack project lies in the Compute module, known as Nova.
+The core of the OpenStack project lies in the compute module, known as Nova.
 Nova is responsible for the provisioning and management of virtual machines.
-It features full support for KVM and QEMU out of the box, with partial support for other hypervisors including VMWare, Xen, and Hyper-V.
+It features full support for KVM and QEMU out-of-the-box, and partial support for other hypervisors including VMWare, Xen, and Hyper-V.

-These counters display the number of running Nova, Neutron, and Keystone API endpoints.
-Because your number of physical hosts should change infrequently, you can expect these numbers to be static.
-Changes in these counters point to down API endpoints, which means there is trouble in your deployment.
+These metrics provide the number of running Nova, Neutron, and Keystone API endpoints.
+Because the number of physical hosts should change infrequently, you can expect these numbers to be static.
+Changes may point to down API endpoints, which means there is trouble in your deployment.

-The hypervisor counter reports the number of hypervisors that are up and running.
-This counter can also be said to reflect the number of Nova nodes running, as each Nova node has one hypervisor.
+Provides the number of hypervisors that are up and running.
+This number can also be said to reflect the number of Nova nodes running, as each Nova node has one hypervisor.
 Unexpected changes to this metric point to problems with your Nova cluster.

 Nova server metrics

 Computing nodes generally constitute the majority of nodes in an OpenStack deployment.
-The Nova server metrics group provides information on individual instances operating on computation nodes.
+Nova server metrics provide information on individual instances operating on computation nodes.